tretapey/raisin-css-modules/grid/README.md

 # Custom Grid System

-This grid system is a customizable, mobile-first, responsive CSS grid utility built with SCSS.
+This grid module is a customizable, mobile-first, responsive CSS grid utility built with SCSS.

 ## Grid Container Classes